stylub/stylub/README.md

 I am a second-year student in computer science at AGH UST.

+- Recently won a hackathon with this project: [**Krakoskie-Obwarzanki**](https://github.com/taylor-swif/Krakoskie-Obwarzanki).
+I was responsible for most of the backend, which was built using FastAPI and MongoDB.
 - 🌱 I’m currently learning **functional programing (erlang and elixir)**